Richelieu, Indre-et-Loire: The town

 The town itself (as distinct from the Château grounds) is about 700 meters long by 500 meters wide.
 It is accessible by three monumental gates; a fourth, dummy gate exists to respect the symmetry of the whole.
 The urban plan revolves around two symmetrically arranged places: Place Royale (now Place des Réligieux) and the Place du Cardinal (now Place du Marché), in which are grouped the presbytery, the "audience" (now the town hall), a covered open market hall (still surviving, with wooden pillars and roof beams) and shops.

 To ensure quick settlement, the Cardinal imposed no city taxes.
 In return, buyers of plots for construction undertook to build within two years a "flag" or a house according to the plans and specifications filed with the court of the city, while being required to choose as builder one of the Cardinal's appointees.
 A register of specific transactions is kept, allowing historians to know today the list of owners of the original buildings of the city.

-Upon the death of Cardinal, the city ceased to grow, but continued to have illustrious visitors, like Louis XIV of France, Jean de La Fontaine, and Voltaire.
+Upon the death of Cardinal, the city ceased to grow, but continued to have illustrious visitors, like Louis XIV, Jean de La Fontaine, and Voltaire.
 According to La Fontaine, Richelieu was at the time of writing the "most beautiful village of the universe."

 In 1790, during the convening of the Estates General, representatives of the town of Richelieu sat with those of Mirebeau in the delegation of Saumur, within the generality of Tours.
 The same year, the town of Richelieu was separated from Saumur to integrate with the then new Department of Indre-et-Loire.